wisdal/Deep-Learning-for-Sensor-based-Human-Activity-Recognition/README.md

 ## 4. Challenges (TO DO)

-* Transfer Learning: research on how to apply existing models on custom activities.
+* Transfer Learning: research on how to apply existing models on custom activities without having to train from scratch.
 * Incremental learning: this is a kind of dynamic learning where input data is continuously used to extend the existing model's knowledge without bearing the cost of retraining the entire model from scratch.
+It could be very helpful in HAR to be able to add, in production, training data of a new user and see it be reflected directly in the model knowledge.
 * On-device learning: this is a modern challenge somehow beyond our capacities.
 Google is doing a great job here with [TensorFlow Lite](https://www.tensorflow.org/mobile/tflite) and [TensorFlow Mobile](https://www.tensorflow.org/mobile/mobile_intro).